Chrisyk/Portfolio/README.md

 # Portfolio Website

 This is a portfolio website built with React and Sass.
-It showcases my skills and projects with an elegant UI/UX.
+It showcases my skills leveraging front-end and back-end frameworks.
+Services like EmailJS streamline communication, while Sass provides a user-friendly UI compatible with mobile devices.

 ## Technologies Used